 Field Description Threads per port Number of threads in the thread pool that service UDP packets received on a given UDP port.
 Between four and eight are reasonable settings.
 Larger numbers of threads allow more target device requests to be processed simultaneously, but consumes more system resources.

-Buffers per thread Number of packet buffers allocated for every thread in a thread pool.
+Field Description Buffers per thread Number of packet buffers allocated for every thread in a thread pool.
 Make the number of buffers per thread large enough to enable a single thread to read one I/O transaction from a target device.
 Buffers per thread are ideally be set to IOBurstSize / MaximumTransmissionUnit + 1.
-Setting the value too large consumes extra memory, bu does not hurt efficiency.
+Setting the value too large consumes extra memory, but does not hurt efficiency.
 Setting the value too small consumes less RAM, but detrimentally affects efficiency.
-Server cache timeout Every server writes status information periodically to the Citrix Provisioning database This status information is time-stamped on every write.
+Server cache timeout Every server writes status information periodically to the Citrix Provisioning database.
+This status information is time-stamped on every write.
 A server is accessible by other servers in the farm if the status information in the database is newer than the server cache timeout seconds.
 Every server in the farm attempts to write its status information every 2 seconds, at twice the timeout rate.
-A shorter server cache timeout value allows servers to detect offline servers more quickly, at the cost extra database processing.
-A longer Server cache timeout period reduces database load at the cost of a longer period to detect lost server
+A shorter server cache timeout value allows servers to detect offline servers more quickly, at the cost of extra database processing.
+A longer Server cache timeout period reduces database load at the cost of a

 Field Description Local and concurrent I/O limits Controls the number of concurrent outstanding I/O transactions that can be sent to a given storage device.
-A storage device is defined as either a local drive letter (C: or D: for example) of as the base of a UNC path, for example \ServerName.
-Since Citrix Provisioning is a highly multi-threaded service, it is possible for to send hundreds of simultaneous I/O requests to a given storage device.
+A storage device is defined as either a local drive letter (C: or D: for example) or as the base of a UNC path, for example \ServerName.
+Since Citrix Provisioning is a highly multi-threaded service, it is possible for it to send hundreds of simultaneous I/O requests to a given storage device.
 Requests are generated by the device and processed when time permits.
-Some storage devices, Windows Network Shares most notably, do not deal with this large number of concurrent requests well.
-They can drop connections, or take unrealistically long to process transactions in certain circumstances.
-You achieve better performance with these types of devices when you throttle the concurrent I/O transactions.
-A local device is defined as any device starting w a drive letter.
-A remote device is defined as any device starting with a UNC server name.
-Defini a device is a simple way to achieve separate limits for network shares and for local drives.
-I slow machine provides a network share, or slo drives exist on the machine, a count of 1-3 for the remote limit is necessary.
-This configuration achieves the best performance with the share. you are using fast local drives, you might be ab to set the local count fairly high.
-Only empirica testing would provide you with the optimum setting for a given hardware environment.
-Setting either count to 0 disables the feature a allows Citrix Provisioning to run without limits This configuration might be desirable on fast local drives.
+Some storage devices, Windows Network Shares number of concurrent requests well.
+They can to process transactions in certain performance with these types of devices when local device is defined as any device starting as any device starting with a UNC server name. separate limits for network shares and for local share, or slow drives exist on the machine, a This configuration achieves the best fast local drives, you might be able to set the local count fairly high.
+Only empirical testing would provide you with the optimum setting for a given hardware environment.
+Setting either count to 0 disables the feature and allows Citrix Provisioning to run without limits.
+This configuration might be desirable on fast local drives.
 If a network share is overloaded, more device retries and reconnections during boot storms occurs.
-Boot storms occur when read/write and open file times are greater than 60 seconds.
-Throttling the concurrent I/O © 1999-2024 Cloud Software Group, Inc. All rights reserved.
-1
+Boot storms occur when read/write and open file times are greater than 1999-2020 Citrix Systems, Inc. All rights reserved l.
+60 seconds.
+Throttling the concurrent I/O transactions on the share reduces these types of problems considerably.